motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 These instructions apply to all models of the Raspberry Pi:
   - the original models A and B,
   - the "enhanced" models A+ and B+,
-  - the model B2 (aka Raspberry Pi 2).
+  - the model B2 (aka Raspberry Pi 2)
+  - the model B3 (aka Raspberry Pi 3).

 How to build it
 ===============